librespot-org/spotify-connect-resources/README.md

 Channel: #spotifyconnect

 Any contributions welcome.
-I will try and setup some sort of Roadmap based on what we currently know in the coming days.
+If you would like to get a working prototype running, have a look at the spotify-connect-web directory.

---ATTENTION: the spotify-connect folder holds a working implementation of Spotify Connect, so if you wish to help with development, please add your contributions there--
+--ATTENTION: the spotify-connect folder holds a working implementation of Spotify Connect, so if you wish to help with development, please add your contributions there.--